conan-io/conan-io.github.io/_posts/2025-11-17-how-to-use-sanitizers-in-your-conan-workflow.markdown

 ## Building and Using Sanitized Packages with Conan

 With the sanitizer profiles defined, building and using sanitized packages becomes a matter of selecting the appropriate profile during the Conan install step.
 In order to exercise the `gcc_asan` profile, let's visit a [known bug in Boost.JSON 1.86.0](https://github.com/boostorg/json/issues/1047) that ASan can catch.
-The same is fixed in later versions, but serves as a good example.
+The issue was fixed in later versions, but serves as a good example.

 First, create a simple application that uses Boost.JSON and has the buffer overflow bug: